Select and support the most viable sperm

 Medium optimised for fertilisation and maintaining gamete functionality

-G-IVF™ PLUS is part of the G-Series™ and is a medium optimised for fertilisation and maintaining gamete functionality.
+G-IVF™ PLUS & Gx-IVF™ is part of the Vitrolife media suite and is a medium optimised for fertilisation and maintaining gamete functionality.
 G-IVF PLUS contains all the carbohydrates and amino acids necessary for the sperm and oocyte to obtain high fertilisation rates.

-Let the oocyte and sperm begin their journey with the G-Series in G-IVF PLUS.
+Let the oocyte and sperm begin their journey with selection of G-IVF.
 The same medium can be used for all sperm preparation procedures including dilution of gradient solutions, washing, sperm counts, swim-up procedures and final dilution of the sperm fraction for fertilisation.

 Cryopreservation – Enabling high survival combined with a maintained DNA integrity

 Maximise sperm survival, maintain DNA integrity and function after cryopreservation with SpermFreeze Solution™.
 It contains glycerol as a cryoprotectant and defined fatty acids, such as cholesterol for maintained sperm function after freezing and thawing.